Hugh McGing: Professional

 After attending the St. Louis Blues training camp prior to the 2020–21 season, McGing was re-assigned to their American Hockey League (AHL) affiliate, the Utica Comets.
 On February 17, 2021, McGing recorded his first professional point in a 5–2 win over the Syracuse Crunch.

+Playing the first six years of his professional career within the Blues organization, McGing left as a free agent and was signed to a one-year AHL contract with the Wilkes-Barre/Scranton Penguins, affiliate of the Pittsburgh Penguins, for the 2026–27 season on July 7, 2026.